and ‘a secret taken to the grave’!

 According to the baptism registers for St James Norland, Kensington, a daughter, Emma, was baptised in 1857 to Joseph and Ann Lovell of Birds Cottages St Mary Abbotts.
 Joseph was a labourer.

-At last, after hours of searching, I feel I have made progress regarding the course of Joseph Lovell’s life, but there are still many gaps, and questions about his life.
+At last, after hours of searching, and spending some months following an erroneous theory, information from Louise finally appears to have answered our questions.
+We have made progress regarding the course of Joseph Lovell’s life, but there are still gaps, and questions.

-Having found him in 1861, with his children, I was then able to search for these children later on.
+Locating (Joseph c1821) in the 1861 census, with his children, I was then able to search for these children later on.
 Having found the marriage in 1872 to Sarah Dean, information here also helps to make connections.

 Son James, aged 22, marries Susan Trowbridge at St Paul’s Church Hammersmith on October 11th 1874.
 He was a brickmaker, as was his father Joseph.

-In the 1891 census, his age is given as 71, which wouldn’t be correct, but place of birth as Kensington.
+In the 1891 census, his age is given as 71, place of birth as Kensington.
 Living at ( Martin?)
-Street with William and Charlotte Thomas .
+Street with William and Charlotte Thomas.
 William a horsekeeper, (Charlotte was Sarah Dean’s daughter, by her previous husband), also his wife Sarah, and neice of William Thomas, Sarah Head.

-Considering his age, I carried out a general search for a death between 1891 and 1901, finding a suitable reference in 1892.
+A general search for a death between 1891 and 1901, gave a death reference in 1892.
 Age given as 92, so year of birth approx 1800.
-I have applied for this certificate, and await its arrival.
+However this age has been mis-transcribed

 |Age at Death (in years):|